leongjinqwen/final_assessment/README.md

 ---

-## Architecture

-This template separates out API and Web to separate packages.
-Both API and Web are configured to use Flask's Blueprints.

-All new models should go into it's own file/script within the models directory.

-The entry point for a Flask server to start is located at `start.py`

----

 ## Dependencies

 This template was created against `Python 3.7`.
 Should work with newer versions of Python.
 Not tested with older versions.